 River guides need to have an arsenal of post-rafting activities up their sleeves, so thank goodness for camping games.
-Here are a few we like to play on the river, but really, these games would be fun wherever you’re camping.
+Here are a few we like to play on the river when we can, but really, these games would be fun wherever you’re camping, or even at home in your backyard with your favorite people.
 Guaranteed they’ll keep your group laughing into the wee hours.

 Cribbage is even more fun when you’re camping.
 Sitting in chairs, beverage in hand, this classic card game can be played with two, three or four players.
 “Crib” has distinctive scoring rounds to it—the “play” and the “show.”
 Players move pegs around the board as points are scored until someone reaches 121.
 Once you’re familiar with the rules (somebody in the group always knows them), you’ll find it’s an easy way to relax and chat with friends while trying not to get skunked (which basically means you lost, lost bad).

 What games do you play when you’re camping?
 Chime in below.